DWDN: Deep Wiener Deconvolution Network for Non-Blind Image Deblurring

-In this paper, we develop a domain-specific network that integrates a classical deconvolution technique into deep neural networks for non-blind image deblurring.
-In this way, our approach deviates from existing methods~\cite{SonICCP2017,ZhangCVPR2017}, whose deconvolution process is independent from the deep model.
+In this paper, we develop a neural network that integrates a classical deconvolution technique into deep networks for non-blind image deblurring.
+In this way, our approach deviates from existing methods~\cite{SonICCP2017,ZhangCVPR2017}, whose deconvolution process is separate from the deep model.
 Specifically, we first explore the utility of the classical Wiener deconvolution and propose a \emph{feature-based Wiener deconvolution}.
-Then we embed the feature-based Wiener deconvolution into a deep neural network, which contains a feature extraction network to provide useful features for the feature-based Wiener deconvolution and a feature refinement network to further refine the deconvolved features for better image reconstruction.
-Taken together, we find that the feature-based Wiener deconvolution can better constrain the whole network to learn effective non-blind deblurring.
+Then we embed the feature-based Wiener deconvolution into a deep neural network, which consists of a feature extraction network to provide useful features for the feature-based Wiener deconvolution and a feature refinement network to further refine the deconvolved features for better image reconstruction.
+Taken together, we find that the feature-based Wiener deconvolution can better constrain the whole network to be able to learn effective non-blind deblurring.

 The contributions of this paper can be summarized as follows: \emph{(i)} We develop a novel feature-based Wiener deconvolution module that enforces the estimated latent image to coincide with the degradation process in a (deep) feature space.
-A detailed analysis demonstrates that a feature-space deconvolution is more effective in suppressing artifacts and recovering fine detail compared to previous methods that conduct the deconvolution in the image space.
-Learned deep features further improve the results. \emph{(ii)} We then propose a multi-scale feature refinement module to restore the fine-scale structures of the deconvolved features, facilitating the reconstruction of high-quality images.
-The whole network is trained in an end-to-end manner. \emph{(iii)} Benefitting from the feature-based Wiener deconvolution, our approach adaptively estimates the noise level from the blurry features, which ensures that training a single instance of the proposed \emph{deep Wiener deconvolution network} is able to handle various levels of noise.
+A detailed analysis demonstrates that this feature-space deconvolution is more effective in suppressing artifacts and recovering fine detail compared to previous methods that conduct the deconvolution in the image space.
+Learned deep features further improve the results. \emph{(ii)} We then propose a multi-scale feature refinement module to restore fine-scale structures from the deconvolved features, facilitating the reconstruction of high-quality images.
+The whole neural network is trained in an end-to-end manner. \emph{(iii)} Benefitting from the feature-based Wiener deconvolution, our approach adaptively estimates the noise level from the blurry features, which ensures that training a single instance of the proposed \emph{deep Wiener deconvolution network} is able to handle various levels of noise.
 Extensive experiments demonstrate that our approach outperforms existing state-of-the-art methods that require the noise level to be known by a large margin.